PhoebeIvana/final-project-ssf/README.md

 - [Conclusion](#conclusion)

 ## Introduction
-This project involves creating a smart trash bin that automatically opens and closes using an ultrasonic sensor.
-It also measures the fill level of the bin using an IR sensor and provides visual feedback using LEDs.
-Additionally, it measures the weight of the trash using an HX711 weight sensor module.
-The system uses two Arduino boards communicating via I2C protocol: one Arduino handles sensor readings and weight measurement, and the other controls the motor and LEDs.
+This project involves creating a smart trash bin that automatically opens and closes using an IR sensor.
+It also measures the fill level of the bin using an Ultrasonic sensor and provides visual feedback using 7 segment display.
+Additionally, it measures the weight of the trash using an piezo sensor module and provides visual feedback using LCD 16x2.
+The system uses two Arduino boards communicating via I2C protocol: one Arduino handles sensor readings and weight measurement, and the other controls the motor, display distance from ultrasonic sensor, and LEDs.

 ## Components
 ### Sensors
 - Ultrasonic sensor
 - IR sensor
-- HX711 weight sensor module
+- Piezo sensor

 ### Actuators
-- Servo motor
+- motor DC with l298n motor drivers
-- 5 LEDs
+- 3 LEDs

 ### Others
 - 2 Arduino boards